vikian050194/click/README.md

 ## Motivation

 It's my third Chrome extension.
 And it would not be nice to mix responsibilities and add such functionality into [warp][warp-url] and [track][track-url].
+You can take a look at [list of questions and problems](./QA.md) that I faced during development.

 ## Requirements